seresharp/DebugMod/README.md

 After saving a savestate to file, you can edit the name of that savestate.
 To do this, open the file in any text-editor, and the first variable/line should be something like `"saveStateIdentifier": "<timestamp+area/scene name>",`.
 Change `<timestamp+area/scene name>` in the second pair of `"`-s to whatever you want that savestate named in the select savestate in-game menu.

 ## Quickslot:
 The main savestate used.
-Not saved permanently.
+Not saved permanently, cleared when the game restarts.

 ## Quickslot save to file
 Specifies slot number, then saves the current Quickslot from temporary memory to a numbered json-file in the game save directory, overwriting any files with identical number as the selected one.